rgscherf/csc-412-group5/Main.md

 The papers in this section cover the impact of biases on professionals and their decision-making processes, shedding light on the potential of AI to either mitigate or exacerbate these biases.
 Furthermore, the transfer of bias from humans to AI is a key topic under consideration.
 The papers also delve into the manipulation of biases, exploring concepts like automation bias and selective adherence.
 Overall, there is a significant emphasis on AI's potential to eliminate bias across a wide range of industries.

 [[_Bias and Decision Support Systems]]
+The papers cover behavioural decision theory and discuss up to 37 cognitive biases.
+The papers particularly emphasize integrating cognitive bias theory into the development of decision support systems (DSS).
+Further, the papers covered how DSS may assist in alleviating decision biases linked to personal decision-making styles and risk attitudes.